libfuse/pyfuse3/rst/install.rst

 In order to build and run pyfuse3 you need the following software:

 * Linux, FreeBSD, NetBSD or MacOS X system
-* Python_ 2.6 or newer (including Python 3.x), installed with
+* Python_ 3.3 or newer installed with development headers
-  development headers
 * The `setuptools`_ Python module, version 1.0 or newer.
-* When running under Python 2.x, the `contextlib2`_ Python module from PyPi.
 * the `pkg-config`_ tool
 * the `attr`_ library
 * A C compiler (only for building)